FoodPolka

 May 22, 2015 by Food Polka

-When I was a little kid, growing up in communist Poland we didn’t have Cheerios for breakfast.
-Corn flakes were hardly ever available.
+When I was a little kid, growing up in communist Poland, we didn’t have Cheerios for breakfast.
+Cornflakes were hardly ever available.
 We usually ate open-face sandwiches of some kind.
 Sometimes we had oatmeal or semolina with hot milk, which I hated.
 Eggs were on the menu as well.
 Usually scrambled or soft-boiled.
 The soft-boiled egg is the most sentimental memory of my childhood breakfast.
 Perhaps because its eating involved using a special, little egg holder cup.
-In that […]
+In that time […]

 Share this: